jasonyu3012/galleryguide/backend/setup.md

 1. After installing all your packages, run `deactivate` to stop the virtual environment.
 2. Run `echo '<name_of_folder>' > .gitignore` to include your virtual environment folder to be ignored in source control.
+3. Reactivate your virtual environment.

+   Linux:
+   `source <name_of_folder>/bin/activate`

+   Windows:
+   `.\<name_of_folder>\Scripts\activate`
-3. Run `pip freeze > requirements.txt` to place all your dependencies in a .txt file.
+4. Run `pip freeze > requirements.txt` to place all your dependencies in a .txt file.
 Pip freezing reads all installed dependencies and their version numbers.
-4. Add the requirements text file to your git source control and commit and push!
+5. Add the requirements text file to your git source control and commit and push!

 ---